fill-10/hop_lmp/README.md

 Howto:

-main.py is the 'template' to do all the above tasks.
+main.py is the 'template' to import ions directly from lmpfix. main2.py is the 'template'  to import trj and generate ions from lmptrj.

-correct_image.py is the one to correct the image flags for the ions.
+correct_image.py is the one to 'correct' the image flags for the ion atoms to make pseodu topology.

 Todo: